 A 12-member board of directors governs the NJHA, with each person serving a three-year term.
 The members of the NJHA board of directors serve as ambassadors for the Hereford industry.
 As directors, they motivate their peers and promote the Hereford breed.
 They strive to exemplify the positive traits that an association of this caliber possesses.
 “Advantage, Opportunity” is the NJHA logo.
 These are the building blocks toward the NJHA goal of providing educational and leadership development programs, assisting with breed promotion and hosting a variety of activities.

 Junior National Hereford Expo

 One of the largest junior breed shows in the U.S., the Junior National Hereford Expo (JNHE) is the highlight of the NJHA’s summer activities.
-It is held every July, and is co-sponsored by the AHA and affiliated junior and state Hereford associations.
+It is held every summer, and is co-sponsored by the AHA and affiliated junior and state Hereford associations.